FREE SHIPPING ON ALL ORDERS OVER $150

 Another good option is to drink your necessary caloric intake.
 Not only does it digest easier and more quickly than solid food, but it’s also very portable.
 If your days are normally very hectic, making a 1000 calorie mass gainer shake will put you miles ahead of where you were before.

 For example, blending a banana, 100 grams of oats, at least a tablespoon of peanut butter, 300ml of whole milk and two scoops of protein powder will get you close to 1000.
-Sip this between some of your meals and watch the numbers on the scale rise.
+Drink this between meals and watch the numbers on the scale rise.

 The diet should consist of food that’s rich in calories, is good for stimulating muscle growth, general health, and will be unlikely to be stored as fat.